-Hotel St. George combines punch-in-the-gut garage-rock guitar work with fierce glam vocals — simple and tasty.
+Hotel St. George combined punch-in-the-gut garage-rock guitar work with fierce glam vocals — simple and tasty.

-The band is fronted by Matt Binder, of Vinyl Radio, and Erik Visnyak, of A Week’s Worth.
+The band was fronted by Matt Binder, of Vinyl Radio, and Erik Visnyak, of A Week’s Worth.
 After incorporating Simon Leader and Brian Riley, they made their live debut at the Casbah on November 30, 2007.
-They’ve since shared the main stage with local boys Writer, as well as perennial threats to national breakout, Louis XIV.
+They went on to share the main stage with local boys Writer, as well as perennial threats to national breakout, Louis XIV.

 Their debut EP, produced by Mike Kamoo of the Stereotypes, is called Yipee.
 In November 2008, they released the full-length Hundreds and Thousands.

 In 2009, the band won a contest to have their song “It’s the Blues” appear in the video game Major League Baseball 2K10.
 The band’s singer-guitarist Matt Binder noticed the contest on Spin.com.

 “We didn’t hear anything from them for a very long time, so we figured that they weren’t interested,” Binder explained.
 “Then months later, they told us that we were a finalist, and then months after that we were told that we’d won.
 Mainly, we are psyched because we are on the same soundtrack as Iggy Pop, Phoenix, Pearl Jam, and a bunch of other rad bands.”

 The band got paid for their song, though Binder assumes that they “probably didn’t make as much money as Pearl Jam.”
 In the end, he was happy to have his band’s name on the same box as them, though he was a bit bummed that there was no release party for the game.

 “I’m a huge baseball fan and would have loved to party with Chase Utley and Shane Victorino.
 But since that didn’t happen, maybe it will open the doors for something else cool to happen.
 Who knows?”